LSH9832/yolov5_training_tool/README.md

 - pyqt5-tools

-You should note that if you use this program in a conda enviroment, please install pyqt5 by using "conda install pyqt==5.X.X" rather than "pip3 install pyqt5", or it may failed to run this program.
+<text style="color:red;">You should note that if you use this program in a conda enviroment, please install pyqt5 by using "conda install pyqt==5.X.X" rather than "pip3 install pyqt5", or it may failed to run this program.</text>

 ## Install
 For more details, please read READ_ME.txt